 Low Whistles

-I started making low whistles about a year ago, basically because people asked “why don’t you make low whistles?”
+I started making low whistles some years ago, basically because people asked “why don’t you make low whistles?”
 So I began to experiment, and became very involved in the idea of making a whistle which I hope gets around what I saw as the drawbacks of many of the whistles that I had tried.
 I saw these drawbacks as being very largely in two areas.

 Firstly, blowing pressure.
 In my opinion, too many whistles suffered from what might be called “ light bottom, hard top” syndrome, in that the lower end of the whistle required little air pressure and delicate blowing if it was not to over blow to the second octave, while at the same time, the upper end of the second octave required a much greater pressure, and consequent lack of delicacy in the tone and volume.